Unitarity in $WW \to WW$ elastic scattering in topologically massive SU(2) gauge theory

 corresponding to amplitudes

 so that the total amplitude from the Higgs mediated diagrams cancel the divergence of the previous diagrams, the $W_L^+ W_L^-$ elastic scattering amplitude remains finite, and unitarity is not violated as $P\to \infty\,.$ A crucial ingredient here was the 3-point coupling between the Higgs and the $W$ particles.
-In the absence of a Higgs particle or a Higgs-like excitation with a 3-point interaction with $W^+W^-\,,$ it might appear that there is no way of preventing the death of unitarity in this scattering process.

-Here we explore another possible interaction which could contribute to this process even in the absence of a Higgs particle, either fundamental or composite.
-This comes from a coupling between an SU(2) triplet antisymmetric tensor potential $B$ and the gauge field strength $F$ via a term $\frac{m}{2}\Tr B\wedge F = \frac{m}{4}\epsilon^{\mu\nu\rho\lambda} B_{\mu\nu}^a F_{\rho\lambda}^a\,.$ This leads to a 2-point derivative coupling as well as 3-point couplings shown in Fig.~\ref{fig:BF-vertex},